Andrew-QA-Engineer/Portfolio/README.md

 ## Skills

-You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.
+You can find examples of the described skills in my repository.

 __Manual Testing__
   * Performs manual functional and usability testing for web and mobile apps